 - Have an ability to hold a conversation about someone else’s favourite subject (even if it’s business)?

-If you don’t know anyone working in public relations, our Friday round-ups suggest some people you can start to follow on social media.
+If you don’t know anyone working in public relations, these Friday round-ups suggest some people you can start to follow on social media.
 Most are friendly and many of them are employers too.
 Recruiters are aware of the challenge to look wider in search of talent, and many would welcome an approach from an enthusiastic newcomer.
 At very least, they may be able to offer you some advice.

 This article was first published on 17 July 2019 and updated with new information on 6 March 2023.